EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 > Exercise 3.2 [★★] Give an expressed value *val* ∈ *ExpVal* for which ⌈⌊*val*⌋⌉ ≠ *val*.

 Not sure, but maybe when *val* is constructed using a *Bool*?

+> Exercise 3.3 [★] Why is subtraction a better choice than addition for our single arithmetic operation?

+One reason I can think of, is that subtraction is not commutative, that is $$ a - b $$ may not equal to $$ b - a $$.
+If our implementation of subtraction is incorrect, we can discover the error quickly.

+> Exercise 3.4 [★] Write out the derivation of figure 3.4 as a derivation tree in the style of the one on page 5.